conejoninja/bitid-php/README.md

 Installation
 ============
 * Create a MySQL database, import struct.sql into it.
-* Configure database information in DAO.php
+* Configure database information and server url in config.php
-* Configure server's url in index.php

 Notes